zeroboo/pragmatic-unit-testing-in-java-8-with-junit/README.md

   Part II

-    Chapter 5: module 16
+    Chapter 5: 16

+    Chapter 6: module 14

-  You can run the tests by command: mvn test
+  All test can be run with the command at root folder (require maven installed): mvn test